Updated: Aug 6, 2022

 Sadly, western medicine offers little hope when dealing with male infertility.
 Little can be done to improve sperm quality and quantity, and treatments are often unsuccessful.

 In contrast, Chinese herbal medicine can offer a high percentage of men significant improvement in their sperm count, morphology, motility and liquefaction.
-Research shows that both acupuncture and Chinese herbal medicine affect hormone levels and testicular blood flow, which aids in producing healthy sperm.
+Research shows that both acupuncture and Chinese herbal medicine affects hormone levels and testicular blood flow, which aids in producing healthy sperm.
 Chinese medicine also increases the survival rate of sperm.
 This happens by improving the physiological integrity of sperm membranes.

 The goal of fertility enhancement is to promote optimal male reproductive health.
 It takes about 116 days for a man to produce new sperm to maturity.
 This means that the best results will be achieved if Chinese Medicine fertility enhancement treatments begin at least 3 months prior to attempting to conceive.